 Is Your Washing Machine Not Spinning?

-If the drive belt is not the issue, the next step is to check the lid switch.
-This safety feature prevents the washing machine from spinning if the lid is open.
-If the switch is faulty, it may be preventing the machine from spinning even when the lid is closed.
+- Faulty Lid Switch – The washing machine’s lid switch is a safety feature that prevents the machine from spinning when the lid is open.
+If the switch is faulty, the machine may not spin even when the lid is closed.